jraillard/gitrdone/doc/step5_branching_strategies.md

 ### Commit naming

-Commit naming is often a total jungle.
-You probably already saw that, you did that, I did too.
+Commit naming is often completely chaotic.
+You’ve probably seen it, you’ve probably done it, and honestly, so have I.

 It is not a problem in small to medium project.
 It's getting worse on bigger one when you need to travel around repository trying to understand what have been done, why a commit "mysteriously disappeared" and so on.

 The one I would recommend you to use is `Conventionnal Commits`.

-To quote it `Conventionnal Commits dovetails with SemVer, by describing the features, fixes, and breaking changes made in commit messages.`
+To quote it :
+> ***Conventionnal Commits dovetails with SemVer, by describing the features, fixes, and breaking changes made in commit messages.***

 There's no better explanation than the official one so if you are inclined to change, check out the [doc](https://www.conventionalcommits.org/en/v1.0.0/#specification).